huyrua/llama2-chat-w-pdfs/readme.md

 -----
 To use the MultiPDF Chat App, follow these steps:

-1. Ensure that you have installed the required dependencie.
+1. Ensure that you have installed the required dependencies.

 2. Run the `app.py` file using the Streamlit CLI.
 Execute the following command:
    ```